 Pull up the switch to fully close the window and continue holding the switch for about 2 seconds after the window fully closed.

-Repeat Steps 4-5 for the passenger power window while seated in the passenger seat.
+Repeat Steps 4-5 for the passenger power window.

 Make sure that the power windows operate correctly using the door switches.